OctopusDeploy/blog/blog/2024-02/octolint-best-practices/index.md

 You can watch an [introduction to Octolint on YouTube](https://www.youtube.com/watch?v=hdJ3kbCPVds) to see it in action and find the code on [GitHub](https://github.com/OctopusSolutionsEngineering/OctopusRecommendationEngine).

-Whether you improve your security by replacing API keys that don't expire or using step templates to convert complex processes into reusable templates, Octolint is a good way to find out what you can improve and make sure things stay in good shape.
+Whether you improve your security by replacing API keys that don't expire or use step templates to convert complex processes into reusable templates, Octolint is a good way to find out what you can improve and make sure things stay in good shape.

 Happy deployments!